The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 ATTRIBUTION

-Teams earn RF points by scoring in events during a competition season.
+Teams earn points by participating and scoring in events during a competition season.
 These are called Event Points (EPs).

-EPs are then affected by the RFORCE Event Rating (RFER), a coefficient which takes into account the difficulty, size, level and frequency of events for that team during the season.
+EPs are then affected by the RFORCE Event Rating (RFER) of that particular event, a coefficient that takes into account the difficulty, size, level, and event number for that team.
 This generates the team’s Event Score (ES) for that particular event.

-Finally, all of a team’s Event Scores are averaged as the season progresses, producing a team’s standing RFORCE, measured in RF pts.
+Finally, all of a team’s Event Scores are averaged as the season progresses, producing a team’s standing RFORCE

 Event Points for the VEX Robotics Competition take into account both Judge Awards and Rankings (Qualification, Finals, and Robot Skills).

-A team’s EPs for judge-award-based VRC scoring systems are determined using empirical values assigned to each Judge Award by the REC Foundation’s award descriptions.
+A team’s EPs for judge-award-based VRC scoring systems are determined using empirical values assigned to each award based on the REC Foundation’s award descriptions and general community-based hierarchy.

 Judge Awards (in EPs):